+1. To receive and adopt the audited financial statements of the Company for the year ended (please refer to 30 April 2015 and the Directors' and Auditors' Reports thereon.

+2. To approve the payment of a final dividend of 1% single-tier dividend in respect of year ended 30 April 2015.

+3. To approve the payment of Directors' fees amounting to RM240,000 for the year ended 30 April 2015.

+4. To re-elect the following Directors who retire pursuant to the Company's Articles of Association:-

+(a) Dato' Sri Robin Tan Yeong Ching

+(b) Chan Kien Sing

+(c) Dato' Zurainah Binti Musa

+(d) Dr Jayanthi Naidu A/P G. Danasamy

+RESOLUTION 3

+RESOLUTION 5

+RESOLUTION 6

-1. To receive and adopt the audited financial statements of the Company for the year ended 30 April 2015 and the Directors' and Auditors' Reports thereon. (please refer to Explanatory Note A) 2.
-To approve the payment of a final dividend of 1% single-tier dividend in respect of year ended 30 April 2015.
-RESOLUTION 1 3.
-To approve the payment of Directors' fees amounting to RM240,000 for the year ended 30 April 2015.
-RESOLUTION 2 4.
-To re-elect the following Directors who retire pursuant to the Company's Articles of Association:- (a) Dato' Sri Robin Tan Yeong Ching (b) Chan Kien Sing (c) Dato' Zurainah Binti Musa (d) Dr Jayanthi Naidu A/P G. Danasamy RESOLUTION 3 RESOLUTION 4 RESOLUTION 5 RESOLUTION 6 5.
-To re-appoint Tan Sri Datuk Abdul Rahim Bin Haji Din as a Director of the Company and to hold office until the conclusion of the next Annual General Meeting of the Company pursuant to Section 129(6) of the Companies Act, 1965.
-RESOLUTION 7 6.
-To re-appoint Messrs Ernst & Young as Auditors and to authorise the Directors to fix their remuneration.
-RESOLUTION 8 7.
-As special business:-
+5. To re-appoint Tan Sri Datuk Abdul Rahim Bin Haji Din as a Director of the Company and to hold office until the conclusion of the next Annual General Meeting of the Company pursuant to Section 129(6) of the Companies Act, 1965.

+6. To re-appoint Messrs Ernst & Young as Auditors and to authorise the Directors to fix their remuneration.

+7. As special business:-